Erickrus/camel_ai_browser_use/README.md

 BrowserUseToolkit is a standard CamelAI toolkit implementation.
 It should be installed in CamelAI agent projects.
 This tool receives an instruction and sends it to the browser-use agent.
 Since GUI automation tasks can take a fairly long time, it submits the task and performs rolling polling to check if the task has finished and produced results.

 ## 2. Browser Use Service (`browser_use_service.py`)
-The Browser Use service is the backend component responsible for executing web automation task.
+The Browser Use Service is the backend component responsible for executing web automation task.
 The service can only work on one specific task at a time.
 If other tasks are submitted, they will be pending until the current task is finished.

 ```mermaid
 sequenceDiagram